ploiu/mock-server/README.md

 - be portable; mocks should be easily transferable across machines
 - support path and query variables

-## Building
+## Getting Started
+- `deno task dev` starts up the deno backend and vue frontend, and allows for live reloading
+- `deno task run` builds the entire project and runs the application how it would when installed
-`deno task install`
+- `deno task install` builds and installs the application

+If you need help remembering what does what, just run `deno task`

 ## Testing
-`deno task test` for uni tests, `deno task ui-tests` for UI tests.
+`deno task test` for unit tests, `deno task ui-tests` for UI tests.
 Be sure for UI tests to navigate to the url provided in console output

 ## Mocks
 When run, a `config.json` file will be created with an example route, if a `config.json` file does not exist in _your current directory_ (you can also specify a config file with the --config flag).
 The config file should list all your mock routes.
 An example route would look like this: